Edward Chandos Leigh: Cricket career

 Leigh started playing cricket as a boy at Stoneleigh Abbey after his father Lord Leigh, Lord Byron's schoolmate at Harrow, established a cricket ground at his country estate at Stoneleigh Abbey in 1839 for his eldest son William Henry Leigh who was attending Harrow.
 In 1847 Leigh started at Harrow and was quickly identified by Bob Grimston as a future cricketer to the Harrow XI captain Henry Vernon "There, Vernon, is the young cricketer".
 Bob Grimston and Frederick Ponsonby were to become his lifelong friends.
 On 15 June 1847 his home club side Stoneleigh Club including his elder brother William Henry Leigh, Lord Burghley, Lord Guernsey and Robert Grimston played against the Harrow XI.
 In September 1848 Edward played for the 22 of Leamington & District v the All England XI at Wisden & Parr's Ground, Leamington.
 In 1849 and 1850 he was selected for the Harrow XI and in 1851 he captained the Harrow XI and scored the highest score of 42 in Harrow's win v Eton at Lords.

 At Oxford in 1852 he obtained his Blue as a freshman and played against Cambridge at Lord's in 1852, 1853 and 1854 as captain.
 Oxford won all three matches although Eddy (as he was known) made only 8 runs in total during these matches.
 Shrimp Leveson Gower records in his Recollections of Oxford cricket an incident forty years later when he had scored 73 runs in Oxford's first innings.
 'On my return to the pavilion my Uncle – Edward Chandos Leigh, who was seated near the entrance gate, greeted me with the words: "Well Done, Schwimp (he could not pronounce his R's) "Capital, capital, you played just like I used to".
 His nephew replied 'Heaven forbid, Uncle Eddy'.

 Leigh was a founder of the Oxford Harlequins Club.
 He was a Fellow of All Souls until 1871 and played for Oxfordshire County XI and the Gentleman of MCC.
 He played regularly for I Zingari for 20 years until 1874.
-Scores & Biographies records he was a right-handed batsman, steady and sure, but fields with his left.
+He was a right-handed batsman, but fielded with his left.
 His highest first-class score was 62 playing for the MCC v Kent at Canterbury in 1861.
-At the same festival fielding at his customary position of long-stop his left hand was broken badly by a ball bowled by Harvey Fellows who was apparently showing off to the ladies on Ladies' Day.